 Overview

-The Indiana Office of Rural and Community Affairs is administering this pilot program in partnership with the Indiana Family and Social Services Administration to build or rehabilitate facilities to provide temporary, supportive housing.
-A total of four allocations have been granted to the State to administer the pilot program totaling $3.69 million.
+The Recovery Housing Program (RHP) offers funding for communities to provide stable transitional housing for individuals in recovery from a substance use disorder.
+The Office of Community and Rural Affairs is administering this pilot program in partnership with the Indiana Family and Social Services Administration to build or rehabilitate facilities that provide temporary, supportive housing.
+A total of four allocations have been granted to the State to administer, totaling $3.69 million.

 RHP was authorized under Section 8071 of the Support for Patients and Communities, or SUPPORT, Act.
-HUD published its formula in the Federal Register on April 17, 2019 (84 FR 16027), identifying the 25 eligible grantees and allocation percentages.
+HUD published its formula in the Federal Register on April 17, 2019 (84 FR 16027), identifying 25 eligible grantees and allocation percentages.

 Eligible Communities